connexcs/docs/docs/customer-ratecard.md

 **Notes (Public)**: These are visible to the Customer in their Portal.

-### Profits
-The **Profits** section allows you to configure profit rules.
-This is most useful on cards with a high number of rules.

-![alt text][profit]

-*click each tab for configuration details*

-=== "Basic"

-    * **Match**: Enter the prefix to match, either as a Regular Expression or a standard prefix (numeric only, typically an international country code, not a provider or customer tech prefix).
-Adding an up arrow `^` on the prefix draws all associated prefixes from the provider card.
-For example, if you enter '49, it will include '491', '492', '4912345', and so on.
-    * **Profit Type**: Select how to add profit:
-     * Absolute - actual value charged
-     * Relative - amount entered is added to the cost from the carrier
-     * Percent - cost from the carrier multiplied by this percent
-    + **Apply To** - Setup rules to govern how Profit is applied to different types of calls
-    * **Status** - Use Blocked, here or after importing a Carrier Rate Card, to disable specific prefixes.

-=== "Config"

-    + **Prefix Set**: Select Prefix Sets (configured [here](https://docs.connexcs.com/setup/advanced/prefix-set/) simplify the Profit configuration.
-    * When **MCD (Minimum Call Duration)**, **Pulse**, or **Rounding** are disabled, that setting will select the worst case scenario as defined by the carrier.
-    * **Name**: You may choose to add a name to identify the Profit rule
-    * **Connect Cost**: one-time fee for connecting the call.

-!!! note "Profit Type"
-    Using Absolute and Relative can be useful, especially when dealing with large cards and your providers prices change; a single click is all that is needed to regenerate the customer rate cards.

 ### Manual Ordering tab
 This tab will only be available if "Manual Ordering" has been enabled under Properties > Advanced.
 For each Prefix you can manually order the Provider Rate Cards for a high degree of control over how calls are routed.

 [compile1]: /card/img/compile1.png "Paused"
 [compile2]: /card/img/compile2.png "Synced"